emielvanloon/sws_stats/paired_t_test.md

 Formulate hypotheses

 ### Question
-We want to test whether the mean difference of paired measurements equals 0.
+We want to test whether the mean difference of paired measurements is $alternative 0.

 Formulate the null hypothesis (#H_0#) and the alternative hypothesis (#H_A#).